ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 material is associated with the channel.
 According to Section 5.8.1 of
 {{I-D.ietf-ace-oauth-authz}}, there should be only one access token for each client.
-New access tokens issued by the authorization server are supposed to replace previously issued access tokens for the respective client.
+New access tokens issued by the authorization server replace previously issued access tokens for the respective client.
 The resource server therefore must have a common understanding with the authorization server how access tokens are ordered.
 The authorization server may, e.g., specify a `cti` claim for